hazysu/cameo/README.md

 # cameo browser

-many cameo orders are public, and they can sometimes be funny. using this site, you can browse a cameo profiles video orders and download them, without signing up or paying anything at all.
+many cameo orders are public. using this site, you can browse a cameo profiles video orders and download them easily without signing up to cameo.